joelfan/OjsStatistics/README.md

 * then for each journal, we get the geographical data doing a login with CURL and then with https://[ojsSite]/index.php/[journal]/management/tools/generateReport?metricType=ojs::counter&columns[]=assoc_type&columns[]=context_id&columns[]=city&columns[]=country_id&columns[]=month&filters={"assoc_type":[*reportType*],"context_id":'.$journalId.',"month":"'.$y.$m.'"}';  for *reportType* we use 256, 259, 515 and 1048585.
 We make indeed 4 calls per journal, to harvest geo data,  and then we sum up the numbers.
 The collected data is then stored and then packed in one javascript file, ready to be sent to the browser.

-**Part 2** is the visualization: it consists of an index file that include the chart library, the map library, the data produced at step 1 and the logic to display the data.
+**Part 2** is the visualization: it consists of an index file that includes the chart library, the map library, the data produced at step 1 and the logic to display the data.

 An example view can be seen here: https://milanoup.unimi.it/ita/statistiche.html